nRF24/RF24/docs/python_wrapper.md

    ```shell
    sudo ln -s $(ls /usr/lib/$(ls /usr/lib/gcc | tail -1)/libboost_python3*.so | tail -1) /usr/lib/$(ls /usr/lib/gcc | tail -1)/libboost_python3.so
    ```
-2. Build the library.
+2. Install the library.

-   This step and the next step need to be executed from the appropriate directory of the cloned RF24* repository:
+   This step needs to be executed from the appropriate directory of the cloned RF24* repository:
    - navigate to *pyRF24* directory in the RF24 cloned repository
    - navigate to *RPi/pyRF24Network* directory in the RF24Network cloned repository